-Our open top kayaks are ideal for people who are new to kayaks.
-They are extremely stable and easy to paddle so they are ideal for getting out onto the water to have some fun!
-Also, because you sit on top on the kayak rather than sitting with your legs inside there is no worry of being trapped underneath the kayak should it capsize.
-They are great for families and friends, especially the 2+1 kayak.
-It also gives an ideal platform for fishing, allowing for a greater range of movement.
+Our open top sit on top kayaks are ideal for people who are new to paddling.
+Sit on top kayaks are extremely stable and easy to paddle so they are ideal for getting out onto the water to have some fun!
+Also, because you sit on top of the kayak rather than sitting with your legs inside there is no worry of being trapped underneath the kayak should it capsize.
+They are great for families and friends, especially our tandem kayaks.
+Sit on top kayaks give an ideal platform for fishing, allowing for a greater range of movement.

 Which Kayak is right for me?

 Each of our kayaks has a rating for different conditions so you can see at a glance how well suited it is to each type of activity.
 For example the Solo Kayak is much better suited to surf because of its shorter length, making it ideal for use on beaches and the sea.
-Whereas the 2+1 Kayak is better at gliding so would be perfect for use on large bodies of water such as lakes or the sea when it is calm.
+Whereas tandem kayaks are better at gliding so would be perfect for use on large bodies of water such as lakes or the sea when it is calm.

 What else do I need?

 Here are a few tips and recommendations on what you will need for a fun, comfortable and safe kayak experience.
-You can modify this depending on the weather and paddling conditions, use this as a general guide
+You can modify this depending on the weather and paddling conditions but use this as a general guide

 - Buoyancy Aid and any other safety equipment required for the activity you are planning

-- clothing – (as a base layer or summer clothing) a simple base layer of light clothes that allow easy movement
+- Clothing – (as a base layer or summer clothing) a simple base layer of light clothing that allows easy movement

 - Wetsuit – to keep you warm